Estimated reading time: 12 minutes

 Our family has been growing apples for a long time.
 Going back to Katie’s grandparents, we’ve planted literally thousands of apple trees over several generations.

 Every tree we’ve planted has been grown and grafted by us.

 We’ve pruned hundreds of trees every year.
-Learned how to manage the many pests and diseases that plague them, without using any damaging chemicals.
-We’ve harvested, packed, stored, and marketed dozens of different varieties, and got to know their different characteristics.
+Learned how to manage the many pests and diseases that plague them, without using any toxic chemicals.
+We’ve picked, packed, stored, and sold dozens of different varieties, and got to know their different characteristics.